dwyl/hapi-auth-jwt2/README.md

 var JWT         = require('jsonwebtoken');  // used to sign our content var port        = process.env.PORT || 8000; // allow port to be set

-var secret = 'NeverShareYourSecret'; // Never Share This! even in private GitHub repos!
+var secret = 'NeverShareYourSecret'; // Never Share!

 var people = { // our "users databse"
     1: {